 Ergobaby has addressed the main issue with their original carrier by releasing the Ergobaby 360.
-This allows you to carry the baby in four different positions: on the front facing you, on the front facing forwards, on the back and on the hip.
+This allows you to carry the baby in four different positions: on the front facing you, on the front facing forwards, on the back and a hip carry position.

 It retains the great ergonomic features of the original carrier, so your baby will sit in the ergonomic frog-leg position in all set-ups.

 The carrier is very comfortable to wear thanks to the extra-wide waistband that gives great support to the lower back.
 For this reason, this is a great carrier for older babies and toddlers, it gives great support and makes carrying your child a breeze.